-- Minimally: In native form, i.e., as provided by the Device - Additionally: In normalized form, i.e., complying with a list of standard alarm types
+- Minimally: In native form, i.e., as provided by the Device - Additionally: In normalized form, i.e., complying with the list of standard alarm/TCA types in the normative [RIA AT]

 An alternative is to provide translation metadata to enable normalization from the native form at the client.
 This metadata can be provided separately from the alarm stream and related to each detector with a relevant mapping.
 There is not standard expression for translation metadata.